buddhaEX/my-budhud/README.md

-# mu-budhud
+# my-budhud
- Modified version of budhud
+My own modified version of budhud made by rbjaxter.